 I’ve been working hard to improve my food styling this year.
 Especially for drinks and I’ve learned how to make a few pretty garnishes to top my cocktails with.
 You’ll see a few of these at the start of December when I launch a mini-series dedicated to classic cocktails and truffles inspired by these cocktails.

 Since I’ve been teaching myself how to be a bit more stylish in the cocktail garnish department, that got me thinking.
 So I challenged myself to make a video to help you out too.
 There’s nothing elaborate going on here.
 Just a few easy to do ideas.
+And you’ll find the delicate orange twists used to garnish this wintery sloe gin & tonic included.

 Creating video content is not my strong point or my passion.
 It’s kept me busy for most of this week.
 I’ve learned a few more things along the way, so that’s positive progress.
 Enjoy.